amitsri1983/amitsri1983/README.md

 - 👋 Hi,I'm Amit Kumar Srivastava,
-- 👀 I’m interested in the domain of Computer Vision, Robot and Self driving car engioneering and R&D
+- 👀 I’m interested in the domain of Computer Vision, Robot and Self driving car engineering and R&D
-- 🌱 I’m currently learning Self Driving Car Engineering
+- 🌱 I’m currently working in  Self Driving Car Engineering and Robot Operating System
 - 💞️ I’m looking to collaborate on working in the Robot Perception, Planning and Control by simulation and visualization
 - 📫 You can contact me through the email amitsri1983@gmail.com